Nonparametric estimation of the incubation time distribution: Introduction

 We consider the following model, used for estimating the distribution of the incubation time of a disease.
-In this model there is an infection time $U$, uniformly distributed on an interval $[0,E]$, where $E$ (``exposure time'') has an absolutely continuous distribution function $F_E$ on an interval $[0,M_2]$, and where $U$ is uniform on $[0,E]$, conditionally on $E$.
+There is an infection time $U$, uniformly distributed on an interval $[0,E]$, where $E$ (``exposure time'') has an absolutely continuous distribution function $F_E$ on an interval $[0,M_2]$, and where $U$ is uniform on $[0,E]$, conditionally on $E$.
 Moreover there is an incubation time $V$ with an absolutely continuous distribution $F_0$ on an interval $[0,M_1]$ and a time for getting symptomatic $S$, where $S=U+V$.
-We assume that $U$ and $V$ are independent, conditionally on $E$, and that $E$ and $V$ have continuous distributions.
-Our observations consist of the pairs
+We assume that $U$ and $V$ are independent, conditionally on $E$.
+Our observations consist of the pairs of exposure times and times of getting symptomatic

 The model is for example considered in \cite{reich:09}, \cite{tom_gianpi:19}, \cite{backer:20} and \cite{piet:21}.